FNNDSC/viewerjs/README.md

 # viewerjs

-This is reusable JavaScript module that exposes a <tt>viewerjs.Viewer</tt> class that provides methods for easily embedding a neuroimage visualization object (VObj) within an HTML page.
+This is a reusable JavaScript module that exposes a <tt>viewerjs.Viewer</tt> class that provides methods for easily embedding a neuroimage visualization object (VObj) within an HTML page.
 The <tt>viewerjs.Viewer</tt>
 constructor only requires as an input the DOM identifier of the HTML element on which the resultant VObj's HTML interface is inserted.
 The following code shows the simplicity of the method calls: